pin3dev/42_Libft/README.md

 ## ℹ️ Introduction

 This repository contains a custom C library, **Libft**, implemented as part of a coding project.

+The objective of the project is to create a **static library** (`.a` file) in C that reimplements many of the standard library functions, as well as additional useful functions.

+A static library is a collection of object files that are linked directly into the final executable at compile time.
-The project aims to replicate many of the standard library functions in C, as well as implement additional useful functions.
-The goal is to gain a deeper understanding of the inner workings of these functions and to have a versatile library for use in future C projects.
+The goal is to gain a deeper understanding of how these functions work internally and to provide a versatile library that can be reused in future C projects without relying on external dependencies.

 ## 🧬 Project Structure